S4LIN3/Navio/readme.md

 # 🌟 Navio – Your Evolving Life Companion

-Navio is an AI-powered personal life assistant designed to help you manage mental health, boost productivity, nurture relationships, and grow in all areas of life.
+**Navio** is an AI-powered personal life assistant designed to help you manage mental health, boost productivity, nurture relationships, and grow in all areas of life.
 Think of it as a digital companion that evolves with you.

+---

 ## 🔑 Key Features